Staging and Grading Cancer in Dogs

 • If a diagnostic test will directly change the type of treatment and that treatment is a financially, emotionally, and spiritually viable option for you, that test should be performed.

-A veterinary oncologist is the best positioned to help you spend your money wisely.
-They will have the expertise and day-to-day experience to know which tests could be skipped in favor of treatment, for example.
+They have the expertise and day-to-day experience to know which tests could be skipped in favor of treatment.

-Hospice care or supportive care to help your dog feel better without direct treatment of the cancer is also sometimes an option.
 You will still need to work with your veterinarian to determine how the disease is impacting your dog’s life, which options are appropriate, and your dog’s quality of life as hospice continues.

 Do I Need to Stage My Dog’s Cancer?